Winchester rifle: Model 1873

 The Model 1873 was one of the most successful Winchester rifles of its day, with Winchester marketing it as "The Gun That Won the West".
 Still an icon in the modern day, it was manufactured between 1873 and 1923.
-It was originally chambered for the .44-40 cartridge, which was the first centrefire cartridge manufactured by Winchester and which became immensely popular.
+It was originally chambered for the .44-40 cartridge, which was the first centerfire cartridge manufactured by Winchester and which became immensely popular.
 The 1873 was later produced chambered for .38-40 and .32-20, both of which would become popular handgun cartridges of the day, allowing users to carry just one type of ammunition.
-The Model 1873 was produced in three variations: a 24 in barrel rifle, a 20 in barrel carbine, and a 30 in "musket" – which was aimed at military contracts and only made up less than 5% of production.
+The Model 1873 was produced in three variations: a 24 in barrel rifle, a 20 in barrel carbine, and a 30 in "musket", which was aimed at military contracts and only made up less than 5% of production.
 The standard rifle-length version was most popular in the 19th century, although Winchester would make rifles to order in any configuration the customer wished, including longer barrels or baby carbines with barrels as short as 12 in, octagonal-shaped barrels, color case-hardened receivers and fancy engraving.

 The original Model 1873 was never offered in the military revolver .45 Colt cartridge, but a number of modern reproductions are chambered for the round.